 The most popular vegetables for kebabs are onions, bell peppers, small potatoes, mushrooms, and zucchini.
 That’s because they hold their shape and texture while grilling.
 You can also cut corn on the cob into small sections and skewer them through the center.

 What's the difference between kebab and kabob?

-A Kebab is short for Shish Kebab which is meat cooked on a skewer.
-These days you can cook a variety of tasty veggies, tofu and more on kebabs.
+A Kebab is short for Shish Kebab, which is meat cooked on a skewer.
+These days, you can cook various tasty veggies, tofu, and more on kebabs.
 A kabob is a North American alternative spelling of kebab, so they mean basically the same thing.